April 19, 2018

 Rocking for Family Violence Appellate Project

-Formed in 2017 for the 2017 FVAP fundraiser, The Latent Defects (f.k.a.
-Attractive Nuisance) are proud to play at Law Rocks for the first time!
-The GT band, which managed to win “Judges Choice” during their last outing, includes GT folks from receptionist all the way to shareholder plus a crankin’ bass player from K&L Gates.
-They are ramping up a set of late-90s hits and are proud to be supporting the Family Violence Appellate Project (FVAP) for this upcoming event.
+Formed in 2017, The Latent Defects (f.k.a.
+Attractive Nuisance) are proud to return at Law Rocks for the second time!
+The band, which managed to win “Judges Choice” in two of their last three performances, was formed as Greenberg Traurig’s house band and now includes a Verein of weekend warriors from five different law firms all flying a united banner of rock.
+They are ramping up a set of unexpected rock covers and retro hits and are proud to be supporting the Family Violence Appellate Project (FVAP) for this upcoming event.

 Featuring legal talent from Walkup, Melodia, Kelly & Schoenberger